 We benchmarked the Cap3 Classic Cloud implementation performance using a replicated set of FASTA-formatted data files, each file containing 458 reads, and compared this to our previous performance results [13] for Cap3 DryadLINQ and Cap3 Hadoop.
-16 High-CPU-Extra-Large instances were used for the EC2 testing and 128 small Azure instances were used for the Azure Cap3 testing.
-The DryadLINQ and Hadoop bare metal results were obtained using a 32 node X 8 core (2.5 Ghz) cluster with 16 GB of memory on each node.
+Sixteen HCXL instances were used for the EC2 testing, and 128 small Azure instances were used for the Azure Cap3 testing.
+The DryadLINQ and Hadoop bare metal results were obtained using a 32 node×8 core (2.5 GHz) cluster with 16 GB of memory on each node.

-Load balancing across the different sub tasks does not pose a significant overhead in the Cap3 performance studies, as we used a replicated set of input data files making each sub task identical.
+Load balancing across the different subtasks does not pose a significant overhead in the Cap3 performance studies, as we used a replicated set of input data files making each subtask identical.
 We performed a detailed study of the performance of Hadoop and DryadLINQ in the face of inhomogeneous data in one of our previous studies [13].
-In this study, we noticed better natural load balancing in Hadoop than in DryadLINQ due to Hadoop's dynamic global level scheduling as opposed to DryadLINQ's static task partitioning.
-We assume that cloud frameworks will be able perform better load balancing similar to Hadoop because they share the same dynamic scheduling global queue-based architecture.
+In this study, we noticed better natural load balancing in Hadoop than in DryadLINQ because of Hadoop's dynamic global level scheduling as opposed to DryadLINQ's static task partitioning.
+We assume that cloud frameworks will be able to perform better load balancing similar to Hadoop because they share the same dynamic scheduling global queue-based architecture.

-Based on Figures 5 and 6, we can conclude that all four implementations exhibit similarly reasonable parallel efficiency (within 20%) with low parallelization overheads.
-When interpreting Figure 6, it should be noted that the Cap3 program performs ~12.5% faster on Windows environment than on the Linux environment.
+Based on Figures 7 and 8, we can conclude that all four implementations exhibit comparable parallel efficiency (within 20%) with low parallelization overheads.
+When interpreting Figure 8, it should be noted that the Cap3 program performs $\sim 12.5\%$ faster on Windows environment than on the Linux environment.
 As mentioned earlier, we cannot use these results to claim that a given framework performs better than another, as only approximations are possible, given that the underlying infrastructure configurations of the cloud environments are unknown.